Why move to London?

 For more information on what to ask an international shipping company when moving abroad, take a look at our article, 'Questions to Ask your International Removals Firm'.

 Packing your belongings

-We all have household items that are extremely valuable to us in one way or another; and when planning an exciting move overseas it is important these are packed and suitably protected for the long journey ahead.
+We all have household items that are extremely valuable to us in one way or another; and when planning an exciting move overseas it’s important these are packed and suitably protected for the long journey ahead.

-Expensive, breakable items should naturally be treated with utmost respect and caution.
-You may wish to transport these valuables yourself to ensure they arrive safely, but if that’s simply not possible it’s important to protect items of sentimental value with special packing materials.
-You may wish to discuss with your international removal company as they may have industry-standard packaging available to use to provide extra cushioning whilst in storage.
+Expensive, breakable, items should naturally be treated with utmost respect and caution.
+You may wish to transport these valuables yourself to ensure they arrive safely, but if that’s not possible it’s important to protect items of sentimental value with special packing materials.
+You should talk to your international removal company as they may have industry-standard packaging available to use which provide extra cushioning whilst in storage.